Seven Sisters Colleges: What You Need to Know

 Tip #3: Demonstrate your commitment in your essay.

-Many of the Seven Sisters specifically ask you to explain why the college or specific aspects of the college appeal to you.
-For example, Wellesley’s prompt states:
+Many of the Seven Sisters specifically ask you to explain why that particular college or specific aspects of the college appeal to you.
+For example, one of Wellesley’s old supplemental prompts stated:

 When choosing a college community, you are choosing a place where you believe that you can live, learn, and flourish.
 Generations of inspiring women have thrived in the Wellesley community, and we want to know what aspects of this community inspire you to consider Wellesley.
 We know that there are more than 100 reasons to choose Wellesley, but the ”Wellesley 100” is a good place to start.
 Visit http://www.wellesley.edu/admission/100 and let us know, in two well-developed paragraphs, which two items most attract, inspire, or energize you and why. (p.s. ”Why” matters to us.)
 (2 paragraphs)